Maatify/admin-infra/README.md

 At the end of Phase 6:

 - The system has a **fully deterministic session decision pipeline**
+- Authorization decisions are centralized and explicit
 - Execution and decision responsibilities are strictly separated
 - No infrastructure drivers exist
 - No framework coupling exists
 - All behavior is fully testable in isolation
 - All boundaries are strictly enforced
 - Optional Multi-Factor Authentication (TOTP) is fully supported
-- All authentication-critical flows are fully auditable
+- All security-critical actions emit structured audit events

 ---

-## 🧱 End of Phase 6 Guarantees
+## 🧱 End of Phase 6 State

 At the end of Phase 6, this library is:

-- Behaviorally complete at the decision layer
+- Behaviorally complete at the **decision & orchestration layers**
 - Infrastructure-free
 - Fully testable in isolation
 - Strictly governed by locked architectural boundaries
 - Optional MFA (TOTP) is deterministic, test-covered, and infrastructure-agnostic
-- All security-critical actions emit structured audit events
+- Authorization is explicit, auditable, and centralized

 This state is intentional and required before introducing drivers, adapters, or runtime wiring in later phases.